 Get ongoing guidance from an education expert

-Navigators include award-winning teachers, principals, and experienced guidance counselors with deep knowledge of the greater Boston area school systems.
-These education experts specialize in supporting families with children in elementary, middle and high school, in public, private and charter schools – and children who have not been successful in the general education classroom.
-Whether your child is struggling or excelling in school, your Navigator will get to know you and your family, and provide ongoing, expert help.
+Navigators include award-winning teachers, principals, and experienced guidance counselors with experience across a wide range of grade levels, subjects, and schools.
+These education experts specialize in supporting families with children in elementary, middle and high school, in public, private and charter schools — and children who have not been successful in the general education classroom.
+Whether your child is struggling or excelling in school, Navigators will get to know you and your family, and provide ongoing, expert help.

-- Develop or refine a personalized education plan for your child in a remote or "hybrid" learning environment
+- Develop or refine a personalized education plan and realistic goals for your child

 - Establish or reset home routines to set up your family for success

 - Support you in identifying how to best meet your child's social and emotional needs at this time